Plant DetailShow Menu

 Leaf Description:

-Compound leaves, made up of two or more leaflets.
-Similar in appearance to carrots with finely divided, feathery leaves with thread-like divisions, growing on 8 to 12 inch stems.
+The compound leaves are similar in appearance to carrots with finely divided, feathery leaves with thread-like divisions, growing on 8 to 12 inch stems.
 One compound leaf per node along the stem.
-Edge of the leaf can be lobed with or without teeth, or entire with no lobe.
+Edge of the leaf can be lobed with or without teeth or entire with no lobe.
+Basal leaves are larger than stem leaves.

 • Stem: